 Lee and Compas said they hope the project will expand in future months to include talks by project participants and other forms of community involvement.
 “Throughout our history, we as a community routinely have come together to get things done,” Lee said.
 “For example, our first bridge across the Rock River was built solely by community members.
 It is a common thread throughout Fort Atkinson history: we accomplish more by working together than apart.”

-The exhibit will be on display from Saturday, July 21 through Saturday, August 4 at the Hoard Historical Museum.
+The exhibit will be on display throughout the fall at the Hoard Historical Museum.
 The museum, located at 401 Whitewater Avenue in Fort Atkinson, is free and open to all.
 Visit the museum Tuesday – Saturday from 9:30am – 4:30pm.
 For more information, please call 920-563-7769.